Posted March 1, 2016

-Threat Intelligence is a hot term in the cyber security industry.
+Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. is a hot term in the cyber security industry.
 However, like many cyber-related terms, there is no one clear-cut standard definition.
 As a result, threat intelligence can mean many things to many people.
 For some, threat intelligence is the collection of technical indicators of compromise (IOC).
 These IOCs are data points that if observed within a networked enterprise, usually but not always signify that there is a compromise.
 Typical IOCs could include virus signatures, MD5 hashes, malicious URLs, IP addresses, or command and control (C&C) servers used by hostile actors in support of their activities.
 However, threat intelligence can also be contextual in nature, providing insight into the threat actors behind the operations, which can include actor names and handles, actor-affiliated groups or organizations, intent, capabilities, target history, and any formal or informal connection to a foreign government.

 We define threat intelligence as the combination of technical and contextual information regarding existing or emerging threats from all available sources.
 It has been evaluated and analyzed for accuracy, timeliness, and relevancy, and implemented among an organization’s tactical, operational, and strategic stakeholders.

 The threat intelligence process feeds into all aspects of an organization’s security posture to include detecting and mitigating advanced and not so advanced threats; developing security strategies; improving security practices against those threats likely to target the organization; and responding to and remediating breaches into the network.
 The increasing popularity of threat intelligence is such that it is expected to be worth $5,860.5 million by 2020, with a compound annual growth rate of 14.3 percent from 2015 to 2020, according to recent market research.